Lockout/Tagout Permit Documentation Manager

 Assumptions

-- Permit documentation is supplemental to the facility's written energy control procedures — not a replacement
+- Permit documentation is supplemental to the facility written energy control procedure and qualified review

 Limitations